turntechmonoxide/turntechmonoxide/README.md

 i apologize if this shit is awful im bad at talking about myself (wait... i dont apologize...
 GO FUCK YOURSELF!)

-im 16, male, cis, he/him and shit like that

 my main interests are mostly doing your mom, music production, music in general, playing games i guess and some other shit i cant be fucked to remember

-my favorite music artists are eminem, d12, monoxide, jamie madrox, twiztid, shaggy 2 dope, violent j and insane clown posse (theres maybe also dr dre and a few others fuck it really just depends)
+my favorite music artists are eminem, d12, monoxide, jamie madrox, twiztid, shaggy 2 dope, violent j and insane clown posse (theres maybe also dr dre and a few others fuck it really just depends), BORDERLINE DISASTER

 ## DO NOT INTERACT / BEFORE YOU INTERACT SHIT
 i dont have a do not interact list but if youve got a fucking brain then ill be happy to have you around